SchBenedikt/schbenedikt.github.io/README.md

 ### Closing the Overlay

 The `closeOverlay()` function enables users to easily close the overlay by clicking on the close button or outside the overlay area.
 It gracefully fades out the overlay, smoothly transitioning back to the main projects view.

+### Automatically Filled About Me Description

+The About Me section in the sidebar is automatically filled with the content from the README.md file of the repository that has the same name as the username.
+It provides a brief introduction and allows users to learn more about the project owner.

 ## Design Effects